The Isle of Mull, Scotland: Wildly Beautiful and Completely Underrated

 For the adventurous and outdoorsy, there are a number of walks and hikes across the island, which vary in duration and difficulty.
 Ben More – one of the highest munros in the Inner Hebrides – stands at 3,169 feet, and can be climbed in a span of 7 or 8 hours.
 With a steep ascent and boggy and rocky terrain, it’s a challenging climb, but the 360-degree panoramic view from the summit is breathtaking (weather dependant, of course).

-Isle of Mull View Ben More, Scotland
+Isle of Mull View Ben More with scenery that is unforgettable in Scotland

 Duart Castle dates back to the 13th century, and is the ancestral home of one of Scotland’s oldest clans: The MacLeans.
 It’s open from May to October, with the castle grounds and tearoom free to visit, and a small entry fee to tour the interior.